 Can I exchange my foreign currency at a bank?

-If you’re wondering, “Where can I exchange my foreign coins and bills?” you will find that many banks offer to exchange currency for their clients.
+If you’re looking to exchange foreign coins and bills, it’s worth visiting or calling your bank.
+Many banks offer to exchange currency for their clients.
 However, some will only do so for a limited number of currencies.
-A fee is usually involved, but it is likely to be lower than what you will pay at an airport currency exchange.
+A fee is usually involved, but it is likely to be lower than what you will pay at an airport currency exchange kiosk.

 What is the meaning of leftover currency?

 Leftover currency is typically foreign money that you have at the end of a trip.
-Before or after you return home, you can exchange it to recoup its value, donate it, or find another way to use it.
+Before or after you return home, you can exchange it to U.S. dollars.
+Other options include saving it for a future trip, donating it, or gifting it.

 Is leftover currency legitimate?